RESTyard/RESTyard/README.md

 ### WebApiHypermediaExtensions v1.6.0

 - Fix: Fix options were not passed down on init, so they were not active.
+- Move UrlConfiguration and converter configuration to options so it can be configured and is not hidden.
+  This enables more configurations when using AddHypermediaExtensions()

 ### WebApiHypermediaExtensions v1.5.0